-Tapas, who wouldn’t know it?
-The little typical Spanish dishes that everyone, who comes to visit Spain, falls in love with and where, especially in the big cities like Barcelona, Madrid and Valencia, many restaurants gain their daily profits with.
-Tapas is totally “must to try” while visiting Spain.
-But do you know, what is the true origin of these delicious dishes?
+Let’s discover the mysterious origin of tapas.
+Tapas, who wouldn’t know them?
+The little typical Spanish dishes that everyone who comes to visit Spain love; and especially in the big cities like Barcelona, Madrid and Valencia.
+Indeed, many restaurants gain their daily profits with them.
+Even so, what is the true origin of these delicious dishes?

 - Pinchos (pieces of bread with spreads)